papercups-io/papercups/docs/setting_up_slack.md

+## Setting up Slack

+If you plan on self-hosting Papercups, you'll need to set up your own Slack app if you want to handle messaging through Slack.

+### Creating the app

 - Go to https://api.slack.com/apps
 - Click “Create New App”
 - Name it whatever you’d like, and pick the Slack workspace you’d like to test it against

 ![](https://paper-attachments.dropbox.com/s_63895AAB3973EA701984146FF05B40938812C8B7E2ACDD7574570851E5FDF9D0_1596320538271_Screen+Shot+2020-08-01+at+6.03.09+PM.png)

+### Subscribing to Slack events

 - Go to “Event Subscriptions”
 - Toggle “Enable Events” to “On”